NSW Drought Strategy

 The $300 million NSW Drought Strategy was announced in February.
 As part of the Strategy, a Drought Framework has been developed, which is delivered through six key areas.

-- Finance - The $250 million Farm Innovation Fund, to provide long-term low interest loans to help improve permanent on-farm infrastructure.
+- Finance - The Farm Innovation Fund will provide long-term low interest loans to help improve permanent on-farm infrastructure.

-- Skills and Training - $45 million Farm Business Skills Professional Development Program which provides primary producers with access to vocational training and farm business planning.
+- Skills and Training - The Farm Business Skills Professional Development Program which provides primary producers with access to vocational training and farm business planning.

-- Animal Welfare Assistance - $5 million over five years to provide transport assistance for animal welfare and donated fodder within NSW.
+- Animal Welfare Assistance - Funding over five years to provide transport assistance for animal welfare and donated fodder within NSW.

 - Information - Including practical advice on seasonal conditions, pest and weed management and livestock management made available through Local Land Services and DPI.